Skip the store bought! With just a few ingredients you can make your own homemade corn tortillas and tortilla chips!

 Ask and you shall receive!
 I got several requests for a recipe for Homemade Corn Tortillas after I posted my recipe for Homemade Whole Wheat Tortillas.
 It took a few weeks, but I finally got my act together and headed to the kitchen to give it a shot.
 The good news is, it’s pretty darn easy.

 I made two batches of tortillas.
-Similar to my wheat tortillas, it’s a learning process to make these at home.
-I didn’t use quite enough water for the first batch so they were a little dry, but the flavor was great…so I made another batch and added just a bit more water.
+Similar to my whole wheat tortillas, it’s a learning process to make these at home.
+At first, I didn’t use quite enough water so they were a little dry, but the flavor was great… so I made another batch and added just a bit more water.

 I won’t lie, corn tortillas are a bit more delicate than flour.
 You have to be gentle and patient.
-The edges will not be perfect, they might rip a little bit…but that’s ok!
+The edges will not be perfect, they might rip a little bit, and that’s all okay!